 Over 80 Years of Legal Excellence

-When Joseph Trantolo, Waldemar Lach and Edward Krawiecki joined forces to create a firm in 1938, their deep dedication to the public quickly earned them a respected place within the Hartford community.
+Joseph Trantolo committed himself to helping defend and protect these less powerful citizens, joining forces with Waldemar Lach and Edward Krawiecki to create a firm in 1938.
+Their deep dedication to the public quickly earned them a respected place within the Hartford community.
 These three men represented a history of distinguished service in Connecticut and throughout the nation.

 The Evolution of Trantolo & Trantolo

 Today, the firm is led by Vincent Trantolo, and his sons Keith and Scott.
-We are well known as the personal injury law firm whose attorneys will do whatever it takes to fight for those people who cannot fight for themselves.
+We are well known as the personal injury law firm whose attorneys will do whatever it takes to fight for those who cannot fight for themselves.
 This includes proactive community education to prevent injuries that really inspires them.
 For example, the firm works with local nursing homes to educate the elderly and their families about safe living.
-It works with local schools to educate families about “Stranger Danger” and bicycle safety.
-Trantolo & Trantolo’s staff is committed to giving back to the society of which it is a part.
-When injured people need help they turn to us.
+It also works with local schools to educate families and children about youth bicycle safety.

+The staff at Trantolo & Trantolo is committed to giving back to the communities it proudly serves.
+When injured people need help, they turn to us.
 Trantolo & Trantolo knows that accident victims and their families need more than legal knowledge; they need compassion.
-In Vincent Trantolo’s words,
+In Vincent Trantolo’s words:

 To learn how to put our history of success as trial lawyers in your corner, contact us today.